Table of Contents

 An exact copy of the Form 990 or 990-EZ filed by a tax-exempt organization as required by section 6033,

-Any amended return the organization files with the IRS after the date the original return is filed, and
+Any amended return the organization files with the IRS after the date the original return is filed (both the original and amended return are subject to the public inspection requirements), and

 An exact copy of Form 990-T if one is filed by a 501(c)(3) organization.